 World Class Mentorship

-CDL is a mentorship first program; participating ventures will have the opportunity to interact directly with CDL Mentors in order to identify and customize achievable but challenging, and most importantly relevant, practical objectives.
-CDL Mentors are the highest calibre resource for judgment; they have built significant technology companies themselves and / or contributed novel technical and scientific advancements, and are better positioned than anyone to help Founders, who are trying to solve big problems, make meaningful progress in building a disruptive, scalable business.
-The CDL-Vancouver mentor group also boast many UBC and Sauder alumni, including, but not limited to, Julia Levy (Fellow, Health), Rich Osborn (Associate, Prime), Jay Rhind (Associate, Prime), Warren Spitz (Associate, Climate), Ali Tehrani (Fellow, Health) and Ajay Agrawal (Founder of the CDL and Professor, Rotman School of Management.
+CDL is a mentorship first program; participating ventures will have the opportunity to interact directly with CDL Mentors to identify and customise achievable but challenging, and most importantly relevant, practical objectives.
+CDL Mentors are the highest calibre resource for judgement; they have built significant technology companies themselves and / or contributed novel technical and scientific advancements, and are better positioned than anyone to help Venture Founders, who are trying to solve big problems, make meaningful progress in building a disruptive, scalable business.
+The CDL-Vancouver mentor group also boast many UBC and Sauder alumni, including, but not limited to, Paul Geyer (Fellow, BME), Ali Pejman (Associate, Compute), John Lefebvre (Associate, Climate), Ali Tehrani (Fellow, Advanced Therapies) and Ajay Agrawal (Founder of the CDL and Professor, Rotman School of Management).

 In an effort to support the pedagogical advancement of the academic programs at host schools, the CDL Course offers students at the undergraduate and graduate levels real-world exposure to high-potential start-ups in the process of rapid growth and investment, while also strengthening their abilities in market analysis, customer development and other key skills related to building early-stage start-ups.
-Since 2016, the CDL course has provided the platform for hundreds of undergraduate and graduate level students from the UBC Sauder School of Business, Faculty of Engineering, and Faculty of Arts to produce unique business development deliverables - including development of pricing models and creation of early stage financing decks for local and international ventures.
-Furthermore, in collaboration with the UBC Sauder, the CDL MBA Honorarium has promoted the placement of MBA students into CDL venture teams via paid internships with the goal of hiring the students post honorarium.
+Since 2016, over 240 students have participated in the course.
+The CDL course has provided a platform for undergraduate and graduate level students from the UBC Sauder School of Business, Faculty of Engineering, and Faculty of Arts to produce unique business development deliverables - including development of pricing models and creation of early stage financing decks for local and international ventures.
+Furthermore, in collaboration with the UBC Sauder, the CDL MBA Honorarium has promoted the placement of MBA students into CDL venture teams via paid internships with the goal of hiring the students post-honorarium.